DhruvPatel96/Horizon-A/README.md

 Flask API: Developed to integrate the ML model into the Android app and facilitate user-friendly interactions.
 Recommendation Dataset: A comprehensive dataset of over 200 unique combinations of fertilizers, soil types, plantation options, and general recommendations.
 Horizon-A represents a significant step forward in modern agriculture, making soil analysis and personalized recommendations accessible to all.
 Whether you are a farmer seeking to maximize crop yield or an agricultural researcher analyzing soil health, Horizon-A is your go-to solution for intelligent soil analysis and precise recommendations.

+USE CASE -
+This is the stand alone backend(ML) part of mobile application app.py - Flask API + local host. script.py - Inference code (Prediction Code) : output is redirected to API in json format. train.py - Model training Code.